Franz Arancibia: International career

 In 1996, Arancibia made an appearance for the Chile national team in the friendly match against Bolivia on 4 February.

 Post-retirement

 In 2009, Arancibia took part in the fourth season of the Chilean reality show Pelotón, staying 60 days.

 In the 2012 Chilean municipal election he was a candidate to councillor of Quinta Normal, but he wasn't elected.

 In December 2012, he took part in friendly matches to collect money for Sueño Canario (Canary Dream), an initiative to help municipal schools in Quillota.
 For his team, he played alongside former footballers such as Rafael Celedón, Miguel Ángel Castillo and Axel Ahumada.

 He works as coach of youth players in some football academies such as Lo Blanco Academy and Millahue School.
-In Lo Prado commune commune he has worked alongside Mauricio Araneda, a former footballer of Huachipato.
+In Lo Prado commune he has worked alongside Mauricio Araneda, a former footballer of Huachipato.
 For the municipality of El Bosque, he has served as a football coach.